the-events-calendar/the-events-calendar/readme.txt

 * Feature - Event Aggregator - Filter Events by Aggregator/Import Record.
 [EA-130]
 * Fix - Fix an issue in csv venue imports where the address would not import.
 [TEC-3637]
 * Fix - Compatibility for some theme menus that no longer displayed when an event is password protected.
 [TEC-2968]
+* Language - 8 new strings added, 63 updated, 1 fuzzied, and 0 obsoleted

 = [5.3.0] 2020-12-02 =